 The school's evacuation procedures will be adapted to meet the specific needs of an individual.
-Such procedures will be discussed with the student and parents/ carers/carers will be in the student's SEND file, recorded on their Learning Plan and on the school's information management system (SIMS).
-Students who may find emergency evacuation difficult will usually have a Learning Support Assistant with them or in their class.
+Such procedures will be discussed with the student and parents//carers and will be in the student's SEND records, recorded on their Learning Plan and on the school's information management system (SIMS).
 Evacuation procedures will be reviewed and updated as appropriate as part of the Annual Review process.